What is Twitter?

 What's a Tweet?

-A Tweet is any message posted to Twitter, and all are 140 characters or less.
-Once you've signed up, just type your first Tweet in the update box (shown below).
+A Tweet is any message posted to Twitter which may contain photos, videos, links and up to 140 characters of text.
+Once you've signed up, just type your first Tweet in the update box.
 We'll even count the characters for you!
 Click the Tweet button to post the update to your profile.
 If you'd like to learn more about how to tweet, please read this article.

 Why 140 characters?